1600 - 1620

 Chastleton House, Oxfordshire (Accredited Museum)

-The great oak table would have been used by the servants whilst the family dined on another table on the raised dais area in the Great Hall.
-It is one of the few items in the Chastleton collection that can be identified with certainty in the 1633 inventory; taken the year after the death of the builder of Chastleton House, Walter Jones.
+The refectory table would have been used by the servants whilst the family dined on another table on the raised dais area in the Great Hall.
+It is one of the few items in the Chastleton collection that can be identified with certainty in the 1633 inventory; taken the year after the death of the first owner of Chastleton House, Walter Jones.

-An oak refectory table, early 17th century; the top of three continuous planks, on 6 turned legs with rectangular stretchers.
+A refectory table, early 17th century; the top of three continuous planks, on 6 turned legs with rectangular stretchers.
+Made of oak.

 1633 inventory 'one long table with a frame'